What is the ultimate Canon sports lens?

-The Ultimate Telephoto Zoom Lens
+The Ideal General-Purpose Zoom Lens

-The 70-200 f/2.8L II IS Lens is an extremely impressive zoom lens - and it excels in sports photography.
-This is the lens to have for capturing sports action happening closer to you.
-If you watch a professional sporting event, you will typically see this lens mounted on a camera hanging over the shoulder of a photographer using one of the previously-mentioned super telephoto lenses on a monopod.
-He/she will grab the camera with this lens when the action comes closer to the photographer, the focal length needed for the desired subject framing changes more rapidly.
+Especially on a full-frame camera, this is the lens to have for capturing sports action happening relatively close to you.
+If you watch a professional sporting event, you often see this lens mounted on a camera hanging over the shoulder of a photographer using one of the previously-mentioned super-telephoto lenses on a monopod.
+When action is happening closer to the photographer, the focal length needed for the desired subject framing changes more rapidly.
 This makes the zoom feature even more valuable.

 Excellent Focal Length Range, Fast and Accurate AF, Excellent Image Quality, Pro-Grade Build Quality

 It is hard to argue with the 100-400mm focal length range for sports.
 The hugely-popular 100-400L IS II is an overall incredible lens featuring very impressive image quality at all focal length and aperture settings.
 This lens is well-built, including weather sealing.
 When wildlife, surfers, aircraft, large-field athletes, and other small/distant subjects are in the viewfinder, you will greatly appreciate having this lens on the camera.
 Still, the small size afforded by f/5.6 max aperture means that this is a lens that you can carry and hand-hold for long periods.
 This is one of my most-used lenses.

 Impressive Image Quality, Great Build Quality, Fast AF, Excellent Image Stabilization, Compact & Light, Great Value